matthewbaggett/matthewbaggett.github.io/index.md

 # Abilities & Technologies:

-* Build-out of highly available, automatically scaling dockerised cluster infrastructure using Docker Swarm.
+* Build-out of highly available, automatically scaling containerized cluster infrastructure using Docker Swarm.
-* Conversion of existing infrastructure and legacy applications into scalable, fault-tolerant dockerised solutions.
+* Conversion of existing infrastructure and legacy applications into scalable, fault-tolerant dockerized solutions.
 * Expert at reducing TCO of customer cloud systems.
 * 17 years experience of PHP (been at it since 2008!).
 * Infrastructure-as-code Terraform evangelist.
   * I have a large repo of [Opinionated Terraform Modules](https://github.com/matthewbaggett/terraform_modules) that let me build out scalable infrastructure in minutes.
 * Experienced with modern PHP.
 Excited for PHP8.4 to go to production.
-* Slim 4, Drupal 7, Laravel & Zend (Now Lamina) Framework 2
+* Symfony Slim 4, Drupal 7, Laravel & Zend (Now Lamina) Framework 2
-* Vast experience building dockerised systems
+* Vast experience building containerized systems
   * Check out [Benzine/Docker](https://github.com/benzine-framework/docker) !
-It’s a Dockerised baseimage for PHP+Nginx / PHP+Apache / CLI with multiple executed threads using runit and onbuild steps to make building a docker image of an app as simple as FROM benzine/php:nginx!
+It’s a Dockerized baseimage for PHP+Nginx / PHP+Apache / CLI with multiple executed threads using runit and onbuild steps to make building a docker image of an app as simple as FROM benzine/php:nginx!
 * Experienced with architecting and building out scalable Microservices with AWS Auto Scaling
 * Unit Testing with PHPUnit & Integration Testing with Selenium.
 * Code Quality improvement and maintenance through PHPStan, Code Style enforcement through PHP-CS-Fixer.